 Terraform for coding agents.

-The missing primitive for multi-agent topologies.
+The missing primitive for multi-agent harnesses.

 One YAML file.
 One command.
 The whole fleet boots.